prvdmwrong/prvdmwrong/docs/tutorials/fundamentals/providers.md

 Providers and the likes can implement lifecycle methods, by having a method that matches its lifecycle name.

-Prvd 'M Wrong provides two lifecycle events out of the box:

-- `:onInit()` runs sequentially before any other lifecycle methods, methods are expected to be infallible and preferably non-yielding.
+Prvd 'M Wrong provides two lifecycles out of the box. `onInit` runs sequentially before any other lifecycle methods, methods are expected to be infallible and preferably non-yielding.

-      - If you return a promise, Prvd 'M Wrong will wait for the promise to resolve.
-          Anything with an `:andThen` method and an `:awaitStatus` method will be picked up by Prvd 'M Wrong.
-- In contrast, `:onStart()` runs concurrently *after* all other lifecycle methods have been registered.
+In contrast, `onStart` runs concurrently *after* all other lifecycle methods have been registered.
 This means failures and yields do not affect other providers.

-Let's implement the `:onStart()` lifecycle, where we will set default points for every player that joins:
+Let's implement the `onStart` lifecycle, where we will set default points for every player that joins:

 === "Luau"

-    ```Lua hl_lines="2 19-28"
+    ```Lua hl_lines="3 17-24"
+    local prvd = -- Import Prvd 'M Wrong however you'd like!
     local ReplicatedStorage = game:GetService("ReplicatedStorage")
     local Players = game:GetService("Players")
-    local prvd = require(ReplicatedStorage.Packages.prvdmwrong)

     local PointsProvider = {}
     type Self = typeof(PointsProvider)
+    PointsProvider.name = "PointsProvider"
     PointsProvider.points = {}

-    function PointsProvider.setDefaultPoints(
-      self: Self,
-      player: Player
-    )
+    function PointsProvider.setDefaultPoints(self: Self, player: Player)
       if self.points[player] ~= nil then
         return
       end
       self.points[player] = 10
     end

-    function PointsProvider.onStart(
+    function PointsProvider.onStart(self: Self)
-      self: Self
-    )
       Players.PlayerAdded:Connect(function(newPlayer)
         self:setDefaultPoints(newPlayer)
       end)